nikischwdrtr/noindex/README.md

 as an artist working with video and image processing, i strive to automate as much of the process as possible. this is the current state of my process. my goal is to consolidate everything i've done into a cohesive workflow/program that i can use and share with others. feel free to contribute in any kind, everything appreciated, copyleft and also check my other repos for other scripts/code.

-below the readme with instructions, written by chatgpt,through reading my python script.
+below the readme with instructions, written by chatgpt, through reading my python script.

 ## Overview
 `noindex.py` is a versatile MP4 compressor designed to handle various video processing tasks, including video compression, iframe removal, baking videos, and combining videos.
 This script utilizes `ffmpeg` to perform its operations.